SoftBank's Son defends Saudi ties as kingdom-backed fund boosts profit

 Even so, in the face of that government pressure, SoftBank will increase automation and reduce headcount in mobile operations by 40 percent over the next two to three years focusing instead on new growth areas, Son said.

-The unit serves as the gateway for many of SoftBank’s portfolio companies into Japan, operating joint ventures such as shared offices with WeWork, taxi hailing with China’s Didi Chuxing, and a QR code payments business using technology from India’s PayTM.
+The unit serves as the gateway for many of SoftBank’s portfolio companies into Japan, operating joint ventures such as shared offices with WeWork, taxi hailing with China’s Didi Chuxing, and a QR code payments business using technology from India’s Paytm.

-Reporting by Makiko Yamazaki; Additional reporting by Sam Nussey; Writing by Ritsuko Ando; Editing by Christopher Cushing
+Reporting by Sam Nussey and Makiko Yamazaki; Writing by Ritsuko Ando; Editing by Christopher Cushing